 Everyone's journey is unique, and while the title of "survivor" does not resonate with me, I have learned that it's okay to choose how you define yourself and your experiences.
-Finding your own truth and using your voice to express it is a powerful act of determination and a source of strength and resilience.
+Finding your own truth and using your voice to express it is a powerful act of determination and a source of strength.

-Each child's story and voice matter, and I hope that my advocacy for finding one's voice can inspire and empower others.
+Each child's story and voice matters.
+I hope that my advocacy for finding one's voice can inspire and empower others.
 Keep speaking your truth and making a difference.

 Causing good trouble,